RoboJackets/pcb-contest/CONTEST.md

 This section will be updated throughout as common questions arise.

 - Can we have multiple of the same PCB being assembled and connected together as part of our submission?
-	- No, the end product should be a single PCB on its own.
+	- The end product can be made of multiple PCBs assembled together, but all PCBs must be able to panelize within the originally specified area (54 x 85.6mm).